-During 2004, Yuchai granted loans of Rmb 205 million to YMLC, a subsidiary of Coomber, with an interest rate of 5.58% for one year.
+During 2004, Yuchai granted loans of Rmb 205 million to YMCL, a subsidiary of Coomber, with an interest rate of 5.58% for one year.
 The loans were guaranteed by Coomber and the State Holding Company as Guarantors.
 The loans were repaid in 2005 and were subsequently re-loaned with a maturity date of June 1, 2007 and further extended to May 30, 2008.
-In July 2007, Yuchai's Board of Director's agreed in principle to a proposal by the State Holding Company to settle the amount due from YMLC, along with various other amounts receivable from YMLC, by forgiving the receivables in exchange for the transfer of ownership of a hotel in Yulin, PRC and YMLC's central office building in Guilin, PRC.
-Yuchai has, pursuant to a share transfer contract, acquired all the outstanding share capital of Yulin Hotel Company for Rmb 245.6 million in repayment of such loan.
-The balance of the consideration payable for the purchase of Yulin Hotel Company will be offset against certain trade receivables due from YMLC, the Guarantors and other related parties.
-The acquisition by Yuchai of Yulin Hotel Company was ratified by the Board of Directors of Yuchai and its shareholders subject to the original shareholders of Yulin Hotel Company obtaining approval for the transaction from the regulatory agency in China by November 30, 2008.
-If such approval from the regulatory agency in China is not obtained by November 30, 2008, Yuchai has the right to sell to the State Holding Company, who shall be obligated to buy, 100% of the equity in Yulin Hotel Company at the original purchase price of Rmb 245.6 million as set out in the share transfer contract.
-In the event that Yuchai elects to exercise this option and should the State Holding Company be unable to pay the entire purchase price of Rmb 245.6 million, whether in cash or in kind, the Company may have to make a provision for such amount as necessary.
-This condition is contained in the guarantee letter provided by the original shareholders of Yulin Hotel Company.
-As a result of the acquisition of 100% equity of Yulin Hotel Company, the loan agreements with YMLC have been terminated and the guarantees provided by the Guarantors have been discharged.
+In July 2007, Yuchai's Board of Directors agreed in principle to a proposal by the State Holding Company to settle the loans due from YMCL, along with various other accounts receivable from YMCL (collectively, the "receivables"), by forgiving the receivables in exchange for the transfer of 100% of the equity ownership in a hotel in Yulin, PRC and YMCL's central office building in Guilin, PRC.
+On December 25, 2007, Yuchai, pursuant to the execution of a share transfer contract with YMCL, Coomber and State Holding Company, acquired all the outstanding share capital of Guangxi Yulin Hotel Company Ltd ("Yulin Hotel Company") for Rmb 245.6 million.
+In March 2008, agreements were entered into by Yuchai to effect the repayment of the Rmb 205 million loans against the purchase of 100% equity interest in Yulin Hotel Company for Rmb 245.6 million and offsetting of the balance payable against certain trade receivables due from YMCL, the Guarantors and other related parties.
+As a result of the acquisition of 100% equity of Yulin Hotel Company, the loan agreements with YMCL have been terminated and the guarantees provided by the Guarantors have been discharged.
+The acquisition by Yuchai of Yulin Hotel Company was ratified by the Board of Directors of Yuchai and its shareholders subject to the original shareholders of Yulin Hotel Company obtaining approval for the transaction from the regulatory agency in China by November 30, 2008 which was subsequently extended to June 30, 2009 by Yuchai's Board of Directors and shareholders.
+If such approval from the provincial government regulatory agency in charge of state-owned assets administration in China was not obtained by June 30, 2009, Yuchai would have had the right to sell to the State Holding Company, who would have been obligated to buy, 100% of the equity interest in Yulin Hotel Company at the original purchase price of Rmb 245.6 million.
+This condition is contained in a guarantee letter provided by the original shareholders of Yulin Hotel Company.
+However, on January 13, 2009, Yuchai received approval from the provincial government regulatory agency in charge of state-owned assets administration in China for its acquisition of 100% equity interest in Yulin Hotel Company.

-In January 2006, the Board of Directors authorized us to pay fees amounting to approximately S\$5.1 million (approximately US\$3.8 million) to Hong Leong Management (our affiliate which provides management and other services to the members of the Hong Leong Investment group) for work done on our behalf.
-These fees have been reported under SG&A expenses in our fiscal year 2005 financial statements.
+In January 2006, the Board of Directors authorized us to pay fees amounting to approximately \$\\$5.1\$ million (approximately US\\$3.8 million) to Hong Leong Management (our affiliate which provides management and other services to the members of the Hong Leong Investment group) for work done on our behalf.
+These fees have been reported under \$G&A\$ expenses in our fiscal year 2005 financial statements.
 The work entails assisting us to (a) secure credit facilities from various banks; (b) enter into the Reorganization Agreement dated April 7, 2005 with Yuchai and Coomber and (c) implement our business expansion and diversification plan including the acquisition of debt and equity securities of HLGE and TCL.